bartobri/bitcoin-toolkit/README.md

 Bitcoin Toolkit
 ===============

 Bitcoin Toolkit is a collection of command line tools for working with the Bitcoin network and blockchain.
-Some capabilities include creating and generating and manipulating public and private keys, generating addresses, querying info from remote bitcoin nodes, and mining blockchain data.
+Some capabilities include creating and manipulating public and private keys, generating addresses, querying info from remote bitcoin nodes, and mining blockchain data.

 Bitcoin Toolkit supports JSON-formatted input and output making it useful for developers who want to build custom Bitcoin applications or integrate Bitcoin functionality into existing applications.